KennyLowe/architecture-center/docs/microservices/domain-analysis.md

 - **Shipping** is placed in the center of the diagram, because it's core to the business.
 Everything else in the diagram exists to enable this functionality.
 - **Drone management** is also core to the business.
 Functionality that is closely related to drone management include **drone repair** and using **predictive analysis** to predict when drones need servicing and maintenance.
 - **ETA analysis** provides time estimates for pickup and delivery. **Third-party transportation** will enable the application to schedule alternative transportation methods if the delivery cannot be made entirely via drone.
 - **Drone sharing** is a possible extension of the core business.
 The company may have excess drone capacity during certain hours, and could rent out drones that would otherwise be idle.
-This feature will not be in v1 of the application.
+This feature will not be in the initial release.
 - **Video surveillance** is another area that the company might expand into later.
 - **User accounts**, **Invoicing**, and **Call center** are subdomains that support the core business.